Cisalpine Gaul: Roman province

 Sometimes referred to as Gallia Citerior ("Hither Gaul"), Provincia Ariminum, or Gallia Togata ("Toga-wearing Gaul", indicating the region's early Romanization).
 Gallia Transpadana denoted that part of Cisalpine Gaul between the Padus (now the Po River) and the Alps, while Gallia Cispadana was the part to the south of the river.

 Probably officially established around 81 BC, the province was governed from Mutina (modern-day Modena), where, in 73 BC, forces under Spartacus defeated the legion of Gaius Cassius Longinus, the provincial governor.

-In 49 BC, with the Lex Roscia, Julius Caesar granted to the populations of the province the full Roman citizenship.
+In 49 BC, with the Lex Roscia, Julius Caesar granted to the populations of the province full Roman citizenship.

 The Rubicon River marked its southern boundary with Italia proper.
 By crossing this river in 49 BC with his loyal XIII Legion, returning from the conquest of Gaul, Julius Caesar precipitated the civil war within the Roman Republic which led, eventually, to the establishment of the Roman Empire.
 To this day the term "crossing the Rubicon" means, figuratively, "reaching the point of no return".

 The province was merged into Italia about 42 BC, as part of Octavian's "Italicization" program during the Second Triumvirate.
 The dissolution of the provincia required a new governing law or lex, although its contemporary title is unknown.
 The parts of it inscribed on a bronze tablet preserved in the museum at Parma are entirely concerned with arranging the judiciary: the law appoints two viri and four viri juri dicundo and also mentions a Prefect of Mutina.

 Virgil, Catullus and Livy, three famous sons of the province, were born in Gallia Cisalpina.

 Archaeology

-The Canegrate culture
+Canegrate culture

 The Canegrate culture reflects a late Bronze Age to early Iron Age culture in the Pianura Padana.
 These areas are now known as western Lombardy, eastern Piedmont and Canton Ticino.

-The Canegrate culture testifies to the arrival of Urnfield migratory wave of populations from the northwest part of the Alps that, crossing the alpine passes, had infiltrated and settled in the western Po area between Lake Maggiore and the Lake of Como (see: Scamozzina culture).
-They were bearers of a new funerary practice, which supplanted the old culture of inhumation instead introducing cremation.
+The Canegrate culture testifies to the arrival of Urnfield migratory wave of populations from the northwest part of the Alps that, crossing the alpine passes, had infiltrated and settled in the western Po area between Lake Maggiore and the Lake of Como (see Scamozzina culture).
+They were bearers of a new funerary practice, which supplanted the old culture of inhumation and instead introduced cremation.

-The population of Canegrate maintained its own homogeneity for a limited period of time, approximately a century, after which they blended with the Ligurian aboriginal populations to create a new culture called the Golasecca culture.
+The population of Canegrate maintained its own homogeneity for a limited period, approximately a century, after which it blended with the Ligurian aboriginal populations to create the new Golasecca culture.